Catawba River: Controversy

-Though neither Concord nor Kannapolis is located in the Catawba River basin (both are located in the Pee Dee River basin), the cities said the Catawba River is a regional resource.
+Though neither Concord nor Kannapolis is located in the Catawba River basin (both are located in the Rocky River branch of the larger Pee Dee River basin), the cities said the Catawba River is a regional resource.
 Opponents of the IBT argued that towns and cities along the Catawba River basin are growing as well, and that the cities' request is too large.